Contents

 Orthanc must of course be restarted after the modification of its configuration file.

-This section describes how a Web service suitable for the authorization plugin can be designed.
+This section describes how an external Web service suitable for the authorization plugin can be designed.

 For each HTTP/REST request that Orthanc receives, the plugin will